ericz3/puzzleduel/README.md

 # Puzzle Duel

-## Summary
+## Overview

 This is a two player puzzle game where players compete to see who can get the most points in a certain amount of turns.
-The players play on a 6 x 6 board.
-Players earn points by erasing orbs.
-Orbs are erased when 3 or more of the same color are touching.
-Each orb erased grants 1 point.
+The players play on a six by six board and earn points by matching three or more orbs.
+Each orb matched grants 1 point.
-Players play a turn by selecting an orb and dragging it; when the orb passes over another orb, they swap places.
-When the player releases the orb or the time runs out, their turn is over.
-At the end of all the turns, the player with the most points is the winner.
+The player with the most points at the end of the turns wins.

-## User Interface
+## Menus

-There are Two buttons on the start screen:
+The main menu includes two buttons: one to create a new game lobby, and one to join an existing game lobby.
+The player can mute and unmute the game music at any time by pressing the "m" key.

--create lobby
+Clicking on "Create Lobby" or "Join Lobby" will present the user with one of the two following screens:

-	-create a lobby that another player can join by entering the lobby id displayed at the top of the lobby screen -select move time and number of rounds
+## Gameplay

--join lobby
+During the game, players will alternate turns to try and obtain as many points as possible through matching orbs of the same color.
+Each matched orb will grant the player one point.
+To match orbs, a player will select a single orb and drag it around the six by six board.
+The orb that the player's cursor moves over will swap with the one that the player is holding.
+When either the time runs out or the player releases the orb, the player's turn ends and a new board is generated for the next player to take their turn.
+At the end of all of the turns, the player wiht the most points wins.

-	-enter a lobby id to join a friend
+## Download

--press m to mute the music
+Clone or Dowload the git repository; the game executable is in the "app" directory.
+There is currently only a Windows version.